Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Proposed Solution

 \subsection{Solution Model}

 As shown in Fig. \ref{fig_3_HRL}, the solution model consists of $|S|$ vehicles, edge node $e$, the VCPS environment, and an experience replay buffer.
 First, vehicle $s$ decides its action $\boldsymbol{a}_{s}^{t}$ on determining the sensing frequencies and uploading priorities.
 In particular, the actor network of vehicle $s$ is utilized to generate its action with the input of the local observation $\boldsymbol{o}_{s}^{t}$ of the system state.
 The critic network of vehicle $s$ is utilized to evaluate the action generated by the corresponding actor network.
-Second, edge node $e$ decides its actions on allocating V2I bandwidth for vehicles within its radio coverage based on predicted vehicle trajectories and view requirements.
+Second, edge node $e$ decides its action $\boldsymbol{a}_{e}^{t}$ on allocating V2I bandwidth for vehicles within its radio coverage based on predicted vehicle trajectories and view requirements.
 Third, the environment obtains the system reward according to the actions $\{ \boldsymbol{a}_{1}^{t}, \cdots, \boldsymbol{a}_{|S|}^{t}, \boldsymbol{a}_{e}^{t}\}$.
 The system reward is the achieved VCPS quality in edge node $e$ at time $t$.
-A difference-reward-based credit assignment is adopted to divide the system reward into the difference reward $\{r_1^t, \cdots, r_{|S|}^t\}$.
-The contribution of vehicle $s$ on view construction is evaluated by the difference reward $r_{s}^t$.
-Fourth, the related interaction experiences including the system state, vehicle actions, difference reward, and next system state are stored in the experience replay buffer and utilized to train the actor and critic networks in vehicles.
+A DR-based credit assignment is adopted to divide the system reward into the difference reward $\{r_1^t, \cdots, r_{|S|}^t\}$, where $r_s^t$ is utilized to evaluate the contribution of vehicle $s$ on view construction.
+Fourth, the related interaction experiences including the system state, vehicle actions, difference reward and next system state are stored in the experience replay buffer, and they are utilized to train the actor and critic networks in vehicles.

 The primary components of the solution model are designed as follows.